 Blood pressure changes throughout the day and all sorts of things from eating, exercise, time of day, caffeine, smoking and more can impact it.
 Monitoring your blood pressure at home can help you track whether you’re reaching the “target numbers” that your doctor recommends.
 Measuring your blood pressure at home will give you a more accurate picture than when your doctor measures it.

 How well are you managing your blood pressure?
-Click here for a checklist to find out.
+Use our checklist to find out.

-Read more about managing your blood pressure here.
+Read more about reducing salt in your diet.